Pimiento

+Description and habitat

-Pimientos can have various colours including yellow, green, red, and maroon.
-Some are green when immature and turn red when they reach maturity.
+Pimientos can have various colors including yellow, green, red, and maroon.
+Like most peppers, immature pods are green and develop other colors as they reach maturity.

 The flesh of the pimiento is sweet, succulent, and more aromatic than that of the red bell pepper.
 Some varieties of the pimiento type are hot, including the Floral Gem and Santa Fe Grande varieties.

-The fruits are typically used fresh or pickled.
+Peppers grow in hardiness zones 4 through 12.

 Name

 Spanish pimiento and Portuguese pimento both come from Latin pigmentum ("pigment; coloring") and came to be used for bell peppers.
 The English borrowed "pimiento" and "pimento" as loanwords for what is distinguished in Spanish as pimentón and in Portuguese as pimentão.

-Stuffing
+In Jamaican English pimento usually refers to allspice (Pimenta dioica).

+Uses

 "Sweet" (i.e., neither sour nor savory) pimiento peppers are the familiar red stuffing found in prepared Spanish or Greek green olives.
 Originally, the pimiento was hand-cut into tiny pieces, then hand-stuffed into each olive to balance out the olive's otherwise strong, salty flavor.
 Despite the popularity of the combination, this production method was very costly and time-intensive.
-In the industrial era, the cut pimiento was shot by a hydraulic pump into one end of each olive, simultaneously inserting the pimiento in the center while ejecting the pit out the other end.

-More recently, for ease of production, pimientos are often puréed then formed into tiny strips, with the help of a natural gum (such as sodium alginate or guar gum).
+More recently, for ease of production, pimientos are often puréed, then formed into tiny strips with the help of a natural gum (such as sodium alginate or guar gum).
 This allows olive stuffing to be mechanized, speeding the process and lowering production costs.